persvr/perstore/README.md

 follows the [class definition structure used by Persevere 1.0](http://docs.persvr.org/documentation/storage-model/json-schema)

 Perstore provides easy to use object persistence mechanism.
-Persisted model object instances have three default methods:
+Persisted model object instances have two default methods and a property:

 - save() - Saves any changes that have been made to an object to the data store.
 - load() - If the object has not been fully loaded (sometime queries may return partial object), the object will be fully loaded from the data store.
-- get(property) - Gets the value of the given property.
-If the property is a link relation or reference, get() will resolve and load the target object.
-For simple properties, object.get("prop") and object.prop will yield the same value.
+- schema - This is a reference to the schema for this object.
+Schema objects are augmented (if it does not previously exist) with a getId method that can be used to retrieve the identity of an object:

+    object.schema.getId(object) -> identity of object

 In the initial example, object persistence is demonstrated with the "someObject" variable.
 The object is loaded (via the get call to the model), modified, and saved